Nercury/memur/README.md

         assert_eq!(a[0], 1);
         assert_eq!(a[1], 2);

-        // The drop functions are executed when the Arena goes out os scope,
+        // The drop functions are executed when the Arena goes out of scope,
         // and the created objects are aware of that because they keep
         // WeakArena inside.